manishchetpalli/manishchetpalli.github.io/docs/DataEngineering/fileformat.md

 Parquet is considered a de-facto standard for storing data nowadays

-Data compression - by applying various encoding and compression algorithms, Parquet file provides reduced memory consumption
+By applying various encoding and compression algorithms, Parquet file provides reduced memory consumption

-Columnar storage - this is of paramount importance in analytic workloads, where fast data read operation is the key requirement.
-But, more on that later in the article…

-Language agnostic - as already mentioned previously, developers may use different programming languages to manipulate the data in the Parquet file

-Open-source format - meaning, you are not locked with a specific vendor
+In traditional, row-based storage, the data is stored as a sequence of rows.
+Something like this:

+Parquet is a columnar format that stores the data in row groups!

 **Why is this additional structure super important?**

 In OLAP scenarios, we are mainly concerned with two concepts: projection and predicate(s).

 Projection refers to a SELECT statement in SQL language – which columns are needed by the query.

 Predicate(s) refer to the WHERE clause in SQL language – which rows satisfy criteria defined in the query.
 In our case, we are interested in T-Shirts only, so the engine can completely skip scanning Row group 2, where all the values in the Product column equal socks!